-The ITA is an auto-generated correspondence issued to Express Entry candidates through their online account.
+The Invitation to Apply (ITA) is an auto-generated correspondence issued to Express Entry candidates through their online account.
 The ITA is issued to candidates who rank the highest in a round of invitations, based on their score in the Comprehensive Ranking System (CRS).

-Candidates with a provincial or territorial nomination certificate are awarded an additional 600 points in the CRS and are normally invited to apply at the next round of invitations to which they are eligible.
+Candidates with a provincial or territorial nomination certificate are awarded an additional 600 points in the CRS score.
+Therefor, they normally receive an Invitation to Apply at the next round of invitations to which they are eligible.

 When there is a general round of invitations, and a candidate appears eligible for multiple classes (e.g., the federal skilled worker class and the Canadian experience class), the system automatically invites the candidate to apply under one of the classes in the following order:

-Upon receipt of an ITA, a candidate has 60 calendar days to do one of the following:
+Upon receipt of an Invitation to Apply (ITA), a candidate has 60 calendar days to do one of the following:

 - Submit a complete application for permanent residence (APR) in their online account.
 This includes providing all supporting documentation up front.